"Governor Newsom, We Ask You For Justice For Jorge A. Covarrubias. "

 0 personas firmaron. ¡Ayuda a conseguir 10,000!

-Please join me in asking California Governor Edmund G. Brown Jr. to commute my brother's wrongful conviction and 30 years to life sentence.
-Please read the facts in the Petition below, before you send your e-mail.
-This is a case of injustice and a gross miscarriage of justice of 18 years in the making.
+Please join me in asking California Governor Gavin C. Newsom to commute my brother's wrongful conviction and 30 years to life sentence.
+Please read the facts in the Petition below, before you sign and share.

-To The Honorable Edmund G. Brown Jr. Governor of The State of California.
+To The Honorable Gavin C. Newsom, Governor of The State of California.

 Wrongful convictions in the United States of America, have stolen at least 20,000 years from innocent defendants.
 Also, in California over the past 24 years, wrongful convictions cost taxpayers $282 million.